 Dan Smith is a photographer and filmmaker from Durham, NC.

 Dan’s photographs and films are part of the permanent collection at the Archive of Documentary Arts at Duke University and are included in numerous private collections.
-His work has been featured in The New York Times, Revista Samuel, and Clear Nude, amongst others.
+His work has been featured in Bit and Grain, The New York Times, Revista Samuel, and Clear Nude, amongst others.